 When dealing with an uninsured driver, your options are unfortunately limited.
 A skilled personal injury attorney can help you make the best of a bad situation in one of these three main ways:

-- Seek compensation from the uninsured driver’s assets.
-While you may want to go after the negligent driver who caused your accident, this is often the least useful option.
+While you may want to go after the negligent driver who caused your Virginia car accident, this is often the least useful option.
 A driver without insurance likely doesn’t have the personal assets required to cover your medical bills or loss of wages.

 Regardless of which option is best for you, an attorney can also handle communication with your insurance company.
 Hiring an experienced personal injury lawyer shows you intend to pursue compensation to the fullest extent of the law, which makes both insurance carriers and negligent drivers more likely to settle.